 W3 Total Cache makes your site run faster and smoother by caching.
 Caching is basically keeping a copy of images and content that has already been seen so those things don’t have to be fetched from the server every time, which slows things down.

 WordPress Ping Optimizer keeps your site from being marked as a ping spammer.
 What’s that?
-Remember the pinging services we saved in our Settings?
 Have you ever published a post but found mistakes and had to update it?
 Well, every time you update a post after it’s published, your pinging services are notified.
 This plugin only pings them once when the post is published the first time.
-Very good idea.
+(Note: I have found varying opinions on this, namely, whether or not a plugin like this is required.
+So far I’m just leaving it as is.)

 Genesis is the theme I personally use.
 These are plugins that make Genesis even more cool.